Here are our top 10 Reasons Why You Should Visit Bohol, Philippines

 Bohol is one of the many Islands that make up the Philippines.
 The Island of Bohol has a picturesque landscape and rich culture which leaves visitors wishing they had more time on the island.
-Bohol is among the world’s most popular tourist destination because of the diversity in its main attractions.
-The landscape, the culture, the people, the buildings and the activities are just tip of the iceberg.
+Bohol is among the world’s most popular tourist destinations because of the diversity in its main attractions.
+The landscape, the culture, the people, the buildings, and the activities are just the tip of the iceberg.

 1) The Chocolate Hills

 It’s one of the country’s oldest and smallest primate creatures.
-These furry and big eyed animals are almost the size of a grown man’s hand.
-The Philippine tarsier sleeps for the better part of the day; they are active at night looking of food, which are mostly insects.
+These furry and big-eyed animals are almost the size of a grown man’s hand.
+The Philippine tarsier sleeps for the better part of the day; they are active at night looking for food, which is mostly insects.
 Two interesting facts about the animal are one, that it can rotate its head almost 180 degrees and that when stressed from all the fuss by tourists, it commits suicide by hitting its head hard on extremely hard surfaces.

 3) The Landscape

 Being an island, Bohol’s landscape provides an amazing use of time, some of these include Coron Rock Formation, Hinagdanan Cave in Panglao, Malaroyroy Island, Villa Palawan among others.
-Boat rides provide an efficient means of transportation to most of these sites although tourists can get a licence if they decide to stay over a 90 day stay to drive the locally available rental cars in Panglao.
+Boat rides provide an efficient means of transportation to most of these sites although tourists can get a license if they decide to stay over a 90-day stay to drive the locally available rental cars in Panglao.

 4) The Food